George Hughes (rugby)

 George Edgar Hughes (24 February 1870 – 6 October 1947) was an English rugby union footballer who played in the 1890s.
 He played at representative level for England, and at club level for Barrow, as a forward, e.g. front row, lock, or back row.
 Prior to April 1897, Barrow was a rugby union club.

 Background

 George Hughes was born in Otley, West Riding of Yorkshire, and he died aged 77 in Walney-in-Barrow, Lancashire.

 Playing career

-International honours

 George Hughes won a cap for England while at Barrow in 1896 against Scotland.

-Change of Code

-When Barrow converted from the rugby union code to the rugby league code in April 1897, George Hughes would have been 27 years of age.
-Consequently, he may have been both a rugby union and rugby league footballer for Barrow.